Skip to content

 The terminal building of Tirana International Airport Nënë Tereza, the main gateway to Albania

 For almost everyone, getting to Albania means flying into Tirana International Airport (TIA), the country’s only airport currently handling commercial flights - it sits about 17 km from central Tirana, a 20-30 minute drive, and budget carriers like Wizz Air and Ryanair connect it directly to the UK and much of Europe, with London-Tirana around three hours and fares that can start near EUR 30 return if you book ahead.
-The long-promised Vlora airport in the south is still not open as of mid-2026, so there’s no flying straight to the Riviera yet.
+The long-promised Vlora airport in the south is still not open for the 2026 summer season, so there’s no flying straight to the Riviera yet.
 If you’re already in the Balkans, you can also arrive overland by bus from Greece, Montenegro or Kosovo, or by ferry from Italy and from Corfu.

-Everything below was checked in June 2026 against the airport’s airline list, Wizz Air’s UK pages, Ferryhopper and recent Albania travel guides.
+Everything below was checked in late July 2026 against the airport’s airline list, Wizz Air’s UK pages, Ferryhopper and recent Albania travel guides.
 Routes, frequencies and fares shift seasonally - especially the summer-only flights and ferries - so treat the specifics as a guide and reconfirm schedules before you book.

 Tirana airport: the main gateway